dale-c-anderson/workstation/README.md

 # workstation

-An Ansible playbook and cusom role which installs most of the software I use (on an Ubuntu flavored OS), to save me several hours worth of setup time on a new workstation.
+An Ansible playbook (and role) which installs most of the software I use (on an Ubuntu flavored OS), to save me several hours worth of setup time on a new workstation.

 ## Used on
 * Ubuntu 18.04
 * Ubuntu 22.04
-* Pop!_OS 22.04
+* Pop!_OS 22.04  (Uses the same recipe dir as Ubuntu 22.04)

 ## Assumptions